 At just after half past six, I left my apartment bound for the interchange at Bang Khae.
 The traffic was quiet even around the market areas.
 I didn’t want to pace myself, as I knew that fatigue would eventually set in.
 This cycle was going to be one hell of a challenge for me.
 It wasn’t just the distance that I’d have to tackle, but also the punishing heat of the day, which would climax to around 36 degrees centigrade; in not more.

 As I began cycling north on the ring road, the sun slowly started to show itself low in the eastern horizon, as it steadily began to burn off the early morning haze.
-For some unknown reason, the sun didn’t seem to bother me at first, neither did the weight of my rucksack.
 It was not long before I passed the junction for highway 340, which was the road for Suphanburi.
-I’d already had my first service station stop and topped up with water, not to mention having a well earned Snicker bar for energy and comfort.
+I’d already had my first service station stop and topped up with water, not to mention having a well-earned Snicker bar for energy and comfort.

 The road slowly veered off to the north-east as I cycled in what I considered to be relatively familiar territory.
 I wasn’t too sure, how far I’d ventured up this road before today, but I knew that I’d not been as far as Saraburi.

-I then cycled past the turn off for Sena on highway 3111, my speed was averaging 33km/h.
+Later, I cycled past the turnoff for Sena on highway 3111, my speed was averaging 33km/h.
 I considered that I was doing well, I started to calculate how long this cycle would actually take me to complete.
 I presumed, so long as I didn’t breakdown and that I completed it, then I should get back home for around half past eight in the evening.
-That was certainly a daunting prospect, especially to say that it was now only quarter to nine.
+That was certainly a daunting prospect, especially to say that it was now only a quarter to nine.

-An hour or so later, I was on my approach to Mahawachiralongkorn Ratchawitthayalai College, a Buddhist University, south west of Ayutthaya.
+An hour or so later, I was on my approach to Mahawachiralongkorn Ratchawitthayalai College, a Buddhist University, south-west of Ayutthaya.
 A fleet of at least ten coaches passed from the university in convoy.
-I was cycling on the service road that ran parallel next to the trunk road, but where the coaches were going to was anyone’s guess.
+I was cycling on the service road that ran parallel next to the trunk road, but where the coaches were going, was anyone’s guess.
 Possibly heading out to a Buddhist convention somewhere.

-Soon, I was cycling past more paddy fields and woodland with the scenery repeating itself, time and time again, except in one area there was a string of pylons that stretched across it, if only to spoil my view.
+I cycled past more paddy fields and woodland with the scenery repeating itself, time and time again, except in one area there was a string of pylons stretched across my vision if only to spoil my view.

 At around ten o’clock, I crossed into the province known as Saraburi.
 ‘Welcome to Saraburi,’ a sign proclaimed before yet another sign stating the same thing only another 100 metres further up the road.
-I suppose if you didn’t see the first one then you’d see the second.
+I suppose if you didn’t see it the first one then you’d certainly see it the second time round.

-Later on in the distance, I could see hills.
+Later on, in the distance, I could see hills.
 They looked blackened against the backdrop of the watery blue sky.
-I was beginning to climbing and I could feel it in my legs, but I managed to maintain a relatively good speed.
-I’d not yet come across a single cyclist.
-In fact, over the whole duration of this cycle I didn’t come across one.
+I was beginning to climbing and I could feel it in my legs, but managed to maintain a relatively good speed.
+I’d not yet see a single cyclist.
+In fact, over the whole duration of this cycle, I didn’t come across one.

 Soon, a number of large trucks pulling large trailers started to venture past me in ever increasing numbers, as I headed further north.
 Their fronts and sides were caked in dirt and dust as they thundered along relentlessly, leaving their residues of filth, which only helped to cloud my vision.
 They trundled along, one after another, in a sequence of convoys.

 On my approach to the junction for highway 33, which was the turn off for Nakhon Nayok province, I noticed that some of the distant mountains looked slightly speckled.
 It was like looking at a mosaic from a distance.
-The mountainous landscape, nearby however looked to be carpeted in a thick blanket of verdant, virgin forest, looking like a scenes from a Jurassic landscapes, of course minus those pterodactyls.
+The mountainous landscape, nearby however looked to be carpeted in a thick blanket of verdant, virgin forest, looking like a scene from a Jurassic landscape, minus of course those pterodactyls.

 After passing Saraburi the road started to climb gradually again.
-Nothing of any significance, but in the distance I could see how the road was going to unfold and I knew that I would feel it in my legs more.
-Especially from the exertion, that I’d have to use to get me over the hills that followed on relentlessly one after another.
-Just looking at them was enough to make me feel tired and that was before I’d even reached them.
+Nothing of any significance, but in the distance, I could see how the road was going to unfold and I knew that I would feel it in my legs more.
+Especially from the exertion, that I’d have to use to get me up and over those hills.
+Just looking at them was enough to make me feel tired.

 The road started twisting gracefully north again and then to the north-west.
 The mountain range in front of me continued to look speckled, but now it was different.
 There was no greenery.
-The landscape was all white, brown and orange and from a distance, it all looked rather strange, but incredibly colourful.
-That’s of course the part that I saw of them, as the monstrous lorries, continued surging past me, rumbling and roaring in their ferocity, in the hope that they’d get to their destination before the close of the day.
+The landscape was all white, brown and orange and from a distance, it all looked rather strange but incredibly colourful.
+That’s, of course, the part that I saw of them, as the monstrous lorries, continued surging past me, rumbling and roaring in their ferocity, in the hope that they’d get to their destination before the close of day.

 Then, to my left near the junction with the highway 3385, the penny finally dropped.
 I realised what these lorries were actually being used for.
 There must have been hundreds of them, on both sides of the carriageway.
 In the distance, they were quarrying the rock from beneath the forest floor.
 Talk about moving mountains!
 Mountains and forest were literally disappearing on an incredible scale.